achraf-oujjir/achraf-oujjir/README.md

 </div>
 <br>

 💪🏃‍♂️I also love to run and workout.
-Moving is a must for me and I don't feel the same if I don't get my blood pumping.
-I usually get between 3 to 6 workouts and 2-3 hours of jogging.
+Moving is a must for me.
+I usually get between 3 to 6 workouts and 2-3 hours of jogging per week.
 BDNF helps with leetcode 🧩👨‍💻.

 <br>
 <div align="center">